johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.10 Approach Charts and Procedures.md

 	2. [[VDP]]
 		1. When published, do not descend below MDA until past
 		2. Good to calculate if not published
-			1. Take the AGL value of the MDA and divide it by 300
+			1. Take the AGL value of the MDA and divide it by 300 for ~3° GS
 		3. Many decide to go missed at this point
 	3. Identifying [[MAP]]
 		1. Timing from [[FAF]] to [[MAP]]